ecadlabs/taquito/packages/taquito-http-utils/README.md

 # Taquito HTTP Utilities package

-`@taquito/http-utils` is an npm package that provides developers with Beacon wallet functionality for Taquito.
+`@taquito/http-utils` is an npm package that provides developers with http functionality for Taquito.
 It can be injected as follows:

 ```ts
 import { TezosToolkit } from '@taquito/taquito'